WDI-SEA/react_tictactoe_global/README.md

 This tic-tac-toe game currently:

-* lets you play tic-tac-toe
+* Lets you play tic-tac-toe
-* indicates when one player has won the game
+* Indicates when one player has won the game
-* stores the history of moves during the game
+* Stores the history of moves during the game

 ### Setting up